partageit/vegetables/documentation/configuration.md

     vegetables deploy --globaltitle="My GitHub pages"

-To know which parameter are availalbe, use the CLI help command:
+To know which parameters are available, use the CLI help command:

     vegetables --help